ealush/vest-website/docs/enforce/creating_custom_rules.md

 });
 ```

-## Traversing the object in your custom Rules
+## Traversing the input object in your custom Rules

 Sometimes you would need to traverse your enforced object from within your rule to get other values that are present at some other nesting level.